-24. Teams must play man-to-man defense, i.e., zone defense is not permitted.
+- 24. Teams must play man-to-man defense, i.e., zone defense is not permitted.
 Defensive players must remain within the area framed by the three-point line until a player with the ball penetrates the three-point line; after that, defensive players may follow the offensive player with the ball.
 Defensive players leaving the permissible defensive area early will be warned by the referees to stay within the permissible defensive area.
 At the discretion of the referees, repeated violations of leaving the permissible defensive area early may result in a team foul against the defensive team.
 Two exceptions to the foregoing rule apply: (1) Within the last minute of a game, the defensive team may play defense (i.e., pick up the offensive team players) at the mid-court line.
 (2) A defensive player may play defense and attempt to impede an offensive player's progress if the offensive player is attempting to "fast break."
-The referees will have the discretion to determine whether the offensive team player is attempting to "fast break."

-25. Full-court press is not permitted at any time during a game, regardless of the score, unless you're in the last minute of play.
-Teams are now allowed to pick up their man at half-court, but no half-court trap or press.
-If a team is getting beat by over 15 points then pick-up would be at the 3 point line.
-Once the ball penetrates the 3 point line you can pick-up anywhere.

-26. The defensive team may double-team any offensive player only inside of "the three point line."

-27. Foul shooters may be standing on or behind the foul line when attempting a foul shot.
-A shooter will not commit a lane violation so long as he or she is touching the foul line while attempting a foul shot.
+The referees will have the discretion to determine whether the offensive team player is attempting to "fast break." - 25.
+Full-court press is not permitted at any time during a game, regardless of the score until the last minute of the game. - 26.
+The defensive team may double-team any offensive player only inside of "the three point line." - 27.
+Foul shooters may be standing on or behind the foul line when attempting a foul shot.
+A shooter will not commit a lane violation so long as he or she is touching the foul line while attempting a foul shot. - 28.
+3rd grade teams may NOT play post-inhouse season tournaments. - 29.
+If the score is tied at the end of any playoff game, the teams will play a first overtime period of two minutes in duration.
+All overtime periods will have a running clock that stops only for time outs, foul shots until the first foul shot is attempted and on a referee's whistle.
+Each team will have one 45-second timeout during the first overtime period.
+If the score remains tied after the first overtime period, the teams will play a sudden-death final period; i.e., the winning team is the first team to score.